harmonydata/harmonydata.github.io/content/en/discovery/gambling-datasets-and-studies.md

 For researchers interested in the domain of gambling, Harmony Discovery provides access to a range of relevant datasets.

-For instance:

-1. [Gambling-related brain responses in social and problem gamblers](https://reshare.ukdataservice.ac.uk/850229) - This dataset provides insights into cognitive biases in problem gamblers which lead to overestimation of winning chances.

-2. [Gambling and Households: New Gambling Directive at Mass Observation Archive](https://reshare.ukdataservice.ac.uk/850851) - This dataset, created in collaboration with Mass Observation Archive, Sussex University, provides qualitative data on gambling and family life in the UK.

-3. [Gaming and Betting Study: Survey of Loyalty Card Customers, Waves 1 and 2, 2014-2016](https://reshare.ukdataservice.ac.uk/8191) - Commissioned by GambleAware (previously Responsible Gambling Trust), this dataset looks into user data of machines in bookmakers to identify harmful and non-harmful patterns of play.

-These datasets open up a world of research possibilities, providing valuable insights into the socio-cultural, psychological, and behavioural aspects of gambling.

 ## What data sources does Harmony Discovery connect to?

 * [HDR UK](https://www.healthdatagateway.org/)